Skip to main content

 Christie Galeano-DeMott

-Christie is a food lover, travel fanatic, bookworm, Francophile, and she believes art in all its forms is good for the soul.
-When she’s not writing about the incredible dishes, people and places that capture South Florida's culture and vibe, Christie is irresistibly happy in the company of her husband and a glass of red wine.
+Christie is a food lover and travel fanatic who believes there's always room for dessert.
+When she’s not writing about the plates and people who capture South Florida's soul, Christie is irresistibly happy in the company of her husband, their two dogs and a glass of red wine.